Between Oracle and the various GNU/Linux distributions the damn Java ball has been dropped!

 - We can’t hope that production code will work 100% on openJDK.

-- OpenJDK-6 is in Debian Squeeze, but openJDK-7 is not.
+- OpenJDK-6 is in Debian Squeeze, but openJDK-7 was not.

 - IntelliJ IDEA does not support openJDK.

-- It would madness to develop on one JDK and deploy on another at this stage.
+- It would be madness to develop on one JDK and deploy on another at this stage.

 Further Oracle’s license terms are not fun and include a ‘call home’ function…grumble…